MyEtherWallet/knowledge-base/source/_posts/en/diving-deeper/eth2-address.md

 <img src="/images/posts/diving-deeper/ethmac3.png" width="80%">

 **Step 3.** Hold Cmd + space and type in the word 'Terminal' to open the terminal for your Mac.
-Here, type "cd " and paste the Pathname you copied from the previous step.
+Here, type "cd " and paste the Pathname you copied from the previous step, then press 'Enter'.

 <img src="/images/posts/diving-deeper/ethmac2.png" width="80%">

 <img src="/images/posts/diving-deeper/ethmac7.png" width="80%">

-**Step 4.** Enter this command for Mac: “./deposit verify-keystore”
+**Step 4.** Enter this command for Mac: “./deposit verify-keystore” and press 'Enter'.

 <img src="/images/posts/diving-deeper/ethmac5.png" width="80%">